Jun 26, 2013

 From Dr. Jeckyll to Mr. Hyde

 Looking at the calm placid water in front of the village, it was hard to imagine that in a few hours, it would be the scene of a ferocious vortex - a black hole in the water sucking everything within its orbit!
 True enough, when low tide began, I could see the current getting stronger, seeming to drain all the water out of the bay and funneled out into the open sea.
 The entire seascape in front of me was morphing.
 It came to a point the water level was low enough to expose the shallow coral rocks leaving only the deep trench where water was rushing out.
 With the coral rocks exposed, the trench looked like a deep river with a very powerful current.
 You could actually walk on the rocks until you're right up the edge where a massive amount of water is rushing out.
 On its edge are the menacing whirlpools - not just one but a few.
-About 20 feet away from it, huge volumes of water is violently pushed up intermittently creating a swell.
+About 20 feet away from it, huge volumes of water are violently pushed up intermittently creating a swell.
 I was told that the man who was swallowed by the whirlpool came out of that swell.
 It was a powerful sight.

 The 1978 Tragedy